You're on your way to UC Merced!

-The deadline for students to take the MATH and CHEM placement exams for Fall 2019 is June 3, 2019, at 4 p.m.
+The deadline for students to take the MATH and CHEM placement exams for Spring 2020 is November 15, 2019, at 4 p.m.
 If you do not take the required exams by the deadline, you will be placed into preparatory-level math and chemistry courses.

-Do I need to take place the placement exams?
+Do I need to take the placement exams?

 Visit the Natural Science advising page to see if you need to complete the placement exams.

 Confirm Your Major (Fall First Year Students Only) - Not yet Open for Spring 2020